 How to use Waterfall project management to improve your efficiency

-Waterfall project management involves a clearly laid out process that is followed from start to finish.
-In this style, each task is finished completely before the next task begins.
-While less flexible than some methods, Waterfall project management works great for projects with multiple steps but fewer variables.
+Waterfall project management involves a laid-out process followed from start to finish.
+In this style, each task is finished before the next task begins.

 Project kick-off